raghu-vijaykumar/docs/content/docs/dsa/data-structures/intervals.md

 ## Operations on Intervals

-1. **Insertion**

-   - Inserting a new interval into a set of existing intervals, ensuring that any overlapping intervals are merged.
+- **Insertion**: Inserting a new interval into a set of existing intervals, ensuring that any overlapping intervals are merged.

-2. **Deletion**

-   - Removing an interval from a set, potentially splitting or merging remaining intervals to maintain consistency.
+- **Deletion**: Removing an interval from a set, potentially splitting or merging remaining intervals to maintain consistency.

-3. **Overlap Check**

-   - Checking whether two intervals overlap (i.e., whether they share any common values).
+- **Overlap Check**: Checking whether two intervals overlap (i.e., whether they share any common values).

-4. **Merging Intervals**

-   - Combining overlapping intervals into a single, larger interval that covers the union of their ranges.
+- **Merging Intervals**: Combining overlapping intervals into a single, larger interval that covers the union of their ranges.

-5. **Querying for Overlaps**
-   - Given an interval, finding all intervals that overlap with it in a set.
+- **Querying for Overlaps**: Given an interval, finding all intervals that overlap with it in a set.

 ## Data Structures for Intervals